opengeospatial/geoparquet/format-specs/geoparquet.md

 }
 ```

-There MUST NOT be any null values in the child fields and the x/y coordinate
+There MUST NOT be any null values in the child fields and the x/y/z coordinate
 fields.
 Only the outer optional "geometry" group is allowed to have nulls (i.e
 representing a missing geometry).
 This MAY be indicated in the Parquet schema by
 using `required` group elements, as in the example above, but this is not
-required and `optional` fields are fine as well (as long as the data itself does
+required and `optional` fields are permitted (as long as the data itself does
 not contain any nulls).

 #### Coordinate axis order